Tel. (+44) 020 8458 9933

 Mob. (+44) 07976 259 533

-Coins and medals are also wanted for outright purchase, either as single items or as collections.
-Advice can also be given to those preferring to place their items in auction, should that be a preferred route for sale, with useful contacts built up over many decades
+Items are also wanted for outright purchase, while advice can also be given to those preferring to place their items in auction, should that be a preferred route for sale.

-The cat medals illustrated at the rear of the website constitute a private collection that my wife Missi and I have been acquiring over many years and occasionally add to.
+The cat medals represent a collection that my wife Missi and I have been acquiring over many years and occasionally add to.

-The Second Edition of British Comemorative Medals and their Values was published by Spink in 2010 and contains 2230 entries and more than 3000 coloured illustrations, interspersed throughout and printed on silk-coated blue paper.
-Printed in a numbered edition of 2000, a relatively small number remain and there will be no reprinting of this edition, or indeed a subsequent edition.
+The Second Edition of British Comemorative Medals and their Values was published by Spink in 2010 and contains 2230 entries and more than 3000 coloured illustrations, interspersed throughout, all of which have been laid on blue silk-coated blue paper.
+It provides a pleasing backdrop to the objects themselves, all of which were carefully selected for their superlative condition and attractive appearance.
+The book was published in an edition of 2000, with each bearing its individual, unique number.

-The cost of the book is £180, which includes postage to anywhere in the world.
-At this present time, however, UK clients can benefit from purchasing their copy direct from the Royal Mint, where copies are still available at £140 plus postage, following a purchase that was made some while back.
+The cost of the book, which includes postage and packing to anywhere in the world, is £180, but at this present time UK clients can benefit from purchasing their copy direct from the Royal Mint in Llantrisant, where copies are still available at £140 plus postage, following a mutiple purchase made by them some time ago.

-It is a heavy book, weighing almost 2 kilos, and clients within the EU wishing to order a copy are advised to do so directly through the numismatic firms of F.R.
-Kunker in Osnabruck, or Schulman of Amsterdam.
-Those in the U.S.A. can do so through Hedley Betts in California or Charles Davis in Boston.
+It is a heavy book, weighing almost 2 kilos and clients within the EU wishing to order a copy are advised to do so directly through the numismatic firms of F.R.
+Kunker in Osnabruck, or Schulman in Amsterdam.
+Those in the U.S.A. can do so through Hedley Betts in California or Charles Davis in Boston; while in the Far East, in Japan, Daruma Galleries in Tokyo similarly maintain a stock of the book.

-For a preview of the book, click the Front Cover, below left, and turn the pages.
+While there are no plans for a third edition of the book, it is hoped that a stand-alone listing of updated values will be come out in the foreseeable future.
+For a preview of the book, simply click the Front Cover, below left, and turn the pages.

 Any questions - email or call.